iteam1/jetboy/init/readme.md

 - export packages into requirements.txt: `pip3 freeze > requirements.txt`

-*Notes:* All packages,libraries and dependencies must be install in gobal.
+*Notes:* All packages,libraries and dependencies must be install in gobal. `RPi.GPIO` is build-in package and only can be install on embedded-hardwares like jetson-board or raspberry-board.

 **bash-scripts table**